 The coastline of Brazil measures 7,491 km, which makes it the 16th longest national coastline in the world.
 Throughout the coastal areas, geographical features can be found like islands, reefs, and bays.

-Visa to Travel to Brazil
+What is the Visa Requirement to Travel to Brazil?

 You need a valid passport for at least 6-months from the date of entry is required by all nationals referred below.